 This position requires the following essential duties and responsibilities:

-10% Supervise trainees with disabilities to fulfill orders*
+• 10% Supervise trainees with disabilities to fulfill orders to be mailed

-20% Plan, setup and staff displays about mission of organization*
+• 20% Plan, setup and staff displays about the organization’s mission instore and at community events

-*Note that the percentages may fluctuate depending on the time of year/events.
+• *percentages may change depending on the time of year/timing of community events

 Desired Minimum Qualifications